BlaireLeone/bulma-clean-theme/about-page.md

-About this blog-
+About this blog -

+I hope to use my experience, knowledge, and enthusiasm to providing healthy and sustainable solutions for the conscious consumers - making decisions and building habits that allow individuals to sustain a healthier, more sustainable, and in the end, cheaper lifestyle.

-In the past few years, I have become very health and sustainability conscious (more on what those mean to me later).
+In the past few years, I have become very health and sustainability conscious.
 I have always been the frugal type, having been raised by financially scrupulous parents.
-In college, I became aware of the fact that most of the frugal habits I had were incidentally also sustainable and, in some respects, healthy.
+In college, I became aware of the fact that most of my frugal habits were incidentally also sustainable and, in some respects, healthy.
 For instance, bringing my own bags to the store, avoiding take-out, reusing jars and containers, etc.

 I was raised with a lifestyle very similar to the one I currently have, so in many ways I am just promoting my parent’s lifestyle.
-But previously, I never had reasons for my habits – I mostly did them, because it didn’t occur to me to do anything else.
+But previously, I never had reasons for my habits – I mostly did them, because it didn’t occur to me not to.

-My journey to this blog was a gradual interrogation of these habits.
-Was this the best version of this habit?
-The healthiest, the most sustainable?
-How can I make this habit easier for myself?
-For others?

-I now seek to live by healthy, sustainable, and ethical values; but I also see myself as a student of these values - I am constantly meta-analyzing what is healthy or sustainable and considering how to improve.
-And because I have a long-term partner who is supportive of my goals, I have to make them approachable for him as well.

-I hope to use my experience, knowledge, and enthusiasm to help others become conscious consumers, making decisions and building habits that allow them to have a healthier, more sustainable, and in the end, cheaper lifestyle.
+My journey to this blog was a gradual awakening, as day after day I became aware of habits I didn't realize I had, or didn't realize had such an impact on mine and the environment's health.
+After meta-analyzing my choices time and again, I tried to determine the most ethical version of my decisions.
+I searched for healthier solutions and habits that least impact (and hopefully support) my personal health and the environment at large.

+I'm constantly learning, about myself and the surrounding the world.
+And new research to the field provides even more insight and opportunities for growth.
+Through this blog, I'll share what I've learned and along the way, provide in-depth reporting on complex nuanced topics to explain my decisions.
+I hope this information can help others become conscious consumers - from beginners to those who have maintained these habits for years.